 When the going gets tough, there are few things harder than being honest.
 It’s never comfortable to look a difficult situation right in the eye, and for organization leaders, facing adversity is all the more challenging.
-After all, they have to communicate problems to business partners, shareholders and employees, which can be a nerve-wracking process.
-Learning how to effectively guide an enterprise in these circumstances is critical, and that means executives must participate in leadership development training to cultivate strong strategies.
+After all, leaders have to communicate problems to business partners, shareholders, and employees, which can be a tense and problematic process.
+Learning how to effectively guide a team in these circumstances is critical, and that means executives must participate in leadership development training to cultivate strong strategies.

 Galvanizing the workforce through honesty

-If staff members don’t know what’s really happening in their company, they can’t play an active role in helping the business reach its full potential.
-Once professionals know what they’re up against, they can get started coming up with innovative tactics and plans for overcoming barriers.
-If leaders have hired excellent individuals for their teams, executives should be confident that those experts can handle whatever is thrown their way.
+If staff members don’t know what’s happening in their company, they can’t play an active role in helping the business reach its full potential.
+Once team members fully understand what they’re up against, they can begin to brainstorm innovative tactics and plans for overcoming barriers.
+If leaders have hired capable individuals within their teams, they should show their confidence that those people can handle any business issue thrown their way.

-The Harvard Business Review recently pointed out that honesty is an essential component of motivating employees to solve complex and even frightening problems.
-For example, when John Emery, CEO of Emery Worldwide, realized that the firm’s stock had fallen around the same time as he was filming a company-wide video update, he decided to address the problem frankly instead of mask it.
-The source noted that Emery spoke truthfully about what had happened and asked viewers to assist him in turning these negative results around.
+Honesty is an essential component of motivating employees to solve complex and even frightening problems.
+A great example – from several years ago but still applicable – is when John Emery, CEO of Emery Worldwide, realized that the firm’s stock had fallen around the same time as he was filming a company-wide video update, he decided to address the problem frankly instead of mask it.
+The source noted that Emery spoke truthfully about what had happened and asked the team to help him in turning these negative results around.

-When organization leaders are honest about their needs, they have the chance to leave a lasting impression on their staff members.
+When the leaders of organizations are honest about their needs, they have the chance to leave a lasting impression on their staff members.
 Leaders who approach their employees with genuineness and humility may be able to instill a sense of camaraderie that is nearly impossible to achieve without some level of vulnerability.
-Through leadership development training, executives can discover their own potential for communicating more openly with their teams about hard matters, and this may lead to a more unified, successful enterprise.
+Through leadership development training, executives can discover their potential to communicate more openly with their teams about hard matters, leading to a more unified, successful team and organization.